Employment Tribunals & The Range of Costs

 If you consider that you may have a claim for unfair dismissal (or constructive unfair dismissal where you resign) or wrongful dismissal (non-payment of notice) we will discuss with you your options for progressing your claim(s), whether by Settlement Agreement or by using Employment Tribunal Proceedings.
 Further information about Settlement Agreements can be found by clicking here.

-As a guide only, our pricing for bringing tribunal claims for unfair or wrongful dismissal (excluding attendance and advocacy costs at Employment Tribunal hearings) are:-
+As a guide, our pricing for bringing tribunal claims for unfair or wrongful dismissal (excluding attendance and advocacy costs at Employment Tribunal hearings) are:-

-We estimate these range of costs on the amount of time which will be involved in your case: the more complex your case is, the more time will be spent on it.
+We charge our costs on the basis of an hourly rate (which is currently £205 per hour plus VAT of 20%) and we estimate these range of costs on the amount of time which will be involved in your case: the more complex your case is, the more time will be spent on it.

 Factors that can make an unfair or wrongful dismissal case more complex: